dotnet/deployment-tools/Documentation/dotnet-mage/README.md

 There is one new option, to add launcher.
 Here's the short documentation for this option:

-Adds Launcher to target directory and sets its binary to launch.
+Adds Launcher to target directory and sets binary to be launched.

 `-AddLauncher <binary_to_launch>` or short `-al`